Barista Smart TS F85/0-101

 Our graphic below shows much capsule coffee machines cost to run in comparison with other models:

 There is a healthy market in third-party compatible pods for Nespresso Original pod machines.
 Compatible pods don't work with all machines, but most of the basic range should be fine.

 Nespresso introduced a new subscription service in 2017, probably as a fightback against the increased popularity of compatible capsules.
 The idea is that you sign up to monthly capsule payments, and in return you get a specific Nespresso machine for £1.
 Currently there are two plans available.
 One for those with a machine already, and one for those without.

-There are six annual plans to choose from – they start at £18 a month and rise to £50 a month.
+There are five annual coffee plans to choose from – they start at £17 a month and rise to £50 a month.
 There are also five plans with a coffee machine included for just £1.
-These start at £20 with the Vertuo Next included. £25 a month gets you the Nespresso Essenza Mini plus Aeroccino milk frother.
-One of the priciest packages will see you spending £45 a month in exchange for the Lattissima One, which retails for around £220.
+These start at £20 with the Vertuo Next included. £25 a month gets you the Pixie or Vertuo Plus.
+One of the priciest packages will see you spending £55 a month in exchange for the Creatistia Plus, which retails for around £440.